 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at San Francisco International Airport.

 What to Expect

-San Francisco Airport (Code: SFO) has four terminals: Terminals 1, 2, and 3 and the International Terminal.
+San Francisco Airport (code: SFO) has four terminals: Terminals 1, 2, and 3 and the International Terminal.
 The terminals are connected on the landside by walkways and an Air Train.
 Airport features include local food outlets, free WiFi, and showers in the International Terminal.
 Looking for some creature comforts?
 Economy class passengers can pay to enter a few airport lounges.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 Thanks to notorious Bay Area weather, delays are common, so you won’t be the only one looking for a place to catch some Z’s.
 Overnight campers generally have no problems but will have to search for comfortable seating.
 Terminals 2 and 3 each have a couple decent sleep spots, both landside and airside.
 There are padded benched in Terminal 2 near Baggage Claim #4 (post-security in arrivals).
 Each couch is big enough for two people, provided you like each other.
 Announcements are low, but bring a blanket.
 Airside, you will find a few spots that have some padded couches, but armrests reign at SFO.
 Come prepared to sleep on the floor!
 Bright lights and frequent announcements are common complaints, so bring along an eye mask and earplugs.
-Explore our guide to sleeping in San Francisco Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in San Francisco Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, check out the in-airport nap rooms, rented by the hour, or take a free shuttle to one of the nearby hotels.
-See our Airport Hotels section below for more info.
+See the Airport Hotels section below for locations.